StevenLOL/aicyber_semeval_2016_ivector/System_2/readme.md

 Output model is ./tempfolder/trainAndUnalbed.w2v.20.bin

 ## 2.3 Convert text data to kaldi format
-We already have all the data in list of tokens format, so we can use w2v to convert them into list of vectors.
+We already have all the data in "list of tokens" format, so we can use word-to-vector to convert them into list of vectors.
+## 2.3.1 Convert text data to kaldi features
 ~~~
 python 0020_w2v_to_kaldi.py
 ~~~

 This process including converting training data, unlabeled and test data of imdb and train,dev,devtest and test set for SemEval2016.

-##

 The covnerted data will be stored in **data** folder and follow Kaldi's specification,[More on Kaldi data format](https://github.com/StevenLOL/Research_speech_speaker_verification_nist_sre2010/blob/master/doc/help_kaldi.md)..